How much regulation do we need from genomes to society?: Results

 where $p_i$ is the relative frequency of function (occupation) $i$, $p_i = f_i/\sum{f_i}$, and $f_i$ is the frequency of function $i$.
 The variable $D$ is the number of distinct functions in the system. $H$ is maximized when the abundance of functions follows a uniform distribution.
 The normalization by $\log D$ allows comparison across systems with different total numbers of functions.

 We also compute the scaling residual \cite{bettencourt2010urban} for each system, which quantifies the extent to which a system over- or under-performs relative to the scaling curve.
-The scaling residual for system $i$, $\xi_i$, is defined as, $\xi_i = \log r_i - \log r(N_i) $, where $r_i$ is the number of regulators for system $i$ in the data, and $r(N_i)$ is the regulators expected of its size according to Eq.~\ref{eq:scaling}.
+The scaling residual for entity $i$, $\xi_i$, is defined as, $\xi_i = \log r_i - \log r(N_i) $, where $r_i$ is the number of regulators for entity $i$ in the data, and $r(N_i)$ is the regulators expected of its size according to Eq.~\ref{eq:scaling}.

 Figure~\ref{fig:entropy} illustrates the relationship between managers and employees, with each entity colored according to its normalized entropy, where higher values indicate greater function diversity \cite{yang2022scalinguniversalityfunctiondiversity}.
 For both federal agencies and industries, entities with higher function diversity tend to have more managers than expected for their size.
 The insets of Fig.~\ref{fig:entropy} display the correlation between scaling residuals and normalized entropy.
-The correlation is 0.59 for industries ($p< 0.001$), and .20 for federal agencies ($p= 0.030$).
-These results support our initial hypothesis that greater function diversity is associated with greater regulatory costs due to greater coordination requirements.
+The correlation is 0.59 for industries ($p< 0.001$), and 0.20 for federal agencies ($p= 0.030$).
+These results support our initial hypothesis that greater function diversity is associated with greater regulatory costs as a result of greater coordination requirements.